krxshh034/Farewell-Portal/README.md

-FarewellPass is a project initiated for purchase of tickets for a farewell.
-Interested people can pay for the ticket with entering their name.
-They will recieve a specialized QR-code that can only be scanned via the host dashboard built-in scanner.
-Host dashboard is included in this project, which can only be accessed via specific credentials.
-It can be used to maintain purchase record, entry log, and the QR-scanner.
+FarewellPass is a ticketing system designed for managing entry to a farewell event.
+Attendees can purchase a ticket by entering their name and will receive a unique QR code associated with their ticket.
+Features
+Ticket Purchase — Attendees can purchase tickets by providing their name.
+Unique QR Code — Each purchased ticket generates a unique QR code.
+Host Dashboard — A secure dashboard accessible only with authorized credentials.
+Purchase Records — Hosts can view and manage ticket purchase records.
+Entry Logs — The dashboard maintains a record of scanned and verified tickets.
+Built-in QR Scanner — QR codes can be scanned and verified directly through the host dashboard.
+Customization

-Background images and texts can be edited from thier respective files.
+Background images and text can be customized by editing their respective files.
-All the image files are stored in "static" folder.
+All image assets are stored in the static folder.

-You will require to create ".env" for storing the credentials.
-This project is adjusted for local host for the moment, It can be changed to public host aswell.
-I will look into to minor updates in the future.
+Environment Variables
+The project uses environment variables to store host credentials and other sensitive configuration.
+Create a .env file in the project's root directory and add the required credentials.

+Note: Do not commit the .env file to version control.
+Add it to .gitignore to keep sensitive credentials private.
+Deployment
+FarewellPass is currently configured to run on a local host for development and testing.
+It can also be configured for deployment on a public host when required.
+Additional configuration may be necessary depending on the hosting environment.

+Future Updates
+Minor updates and improvements may be added to the project in the future.